MarkBorcherding/grunt-forge/readme.md

 You can add whatever tasks you want.
 It doesn't do anything special other than chain the arguments together and run `forge`.

+## Filtering

+Many of the `forge` messages are filtered by default and you are left only with the logging messages.
+You can disable this by setting `verbose:true` as an option.

 ## Shortcuts